Amos47/2400/Chapter2/Ch02_Backstory.md

 ![ICT context](https://raw.githubusercontent.com/robertriordan/2400/master/Images/WagonWheelEffect.gif)

 The *Wagon wheel effect* is often seen in old Western movies where the wheels of a horse-drawn carriage sometimes appear to either be frozen or to be rotating counter to the direction in which the wagon is moving.
 The animated GIF in Figure WWE illustrates the phenomenon.
-The speed of the "camera", moving towards the right, constantly increases at the same rate with the objects sliding to the left.
+The speed of the *camera*, moving towards the right, constantly increases at the same rate with the objects sliding to the left.
 Halfway through the 24-second loop, the objects appear to suddenly shift and head backwards.

 *Credit: "WagonWheelEffect" by Ulillillia at the English language Wikipedia.
 Licensed under CC BY-SA 3.0 via Wikimedia Commons - https://commons.wikimedia.org/wiki/File:WagonWheelEffect.gif#/media/File:WagonWheelEffect.gif*